As the title of this step implies, you’ll need provide some basic facts relating to your book:

 - Whether you want the book in black and white or full colour (the cover is always in full colour)

-Click on ‘save’ when you’re done to apply the information.
+Click on ‘save’ when you’re done to ensure that all the information you filled in appears where it should.
 You can edit all the information up until the moment you publish your book.

 - Author name: If you wish you may use a different author name for each title.